IBMAppModernization/network-tester/README.md

    ```
 4. Open the designated Cloud Foundry route in your browser.

-## Customizing
+## Customizing for a specific client

 To customize you'll need to install [Node.js 8.x](https://nodejs.org/en/download/) or later with **npm** and [browserify](http://browserify.org/)

 1. Clone this repo

-2. To modify the endpoints tested edit the file **app.js**.
+2. Modify the endpoints tested by editing the file **app.js**.
 Modify the function **global.handleClick** and  replace the http/https endpoints with the ones you want tested.
 e.g.
 ```
   results.push(await checkURL("https://github.com",20,"Verifying access to github"));